When we study how to use the oils therapeutically, it’s important to consider essential oil chemistry.

 Mass Spectrometry (MS) identifies each of these components and their percentages.

-The precise breakdown of chemical components laid out by a GC/MS report is important, as the therapeutic benefits and safety issues of essential oils are, in large part, determined by essential oil chemistry.
-Testing every batch of oil purchased with GC/MS technology assures purity and provides the exact chemistry of each oil.
-This process is vital for medicinal blending and for quality assurance.
+The precise breakdown of chemical components laid out by a GC/MS report is important, as the therapeutic benefits and safety issues of essential oils are, in part, determined by essential oil chemistry.
+Testing every batch of oil purchased with GC/MS technology checks the purity and provides a breakdown of the chemical components in each oil.
+This process is helpful for medicinal blending and for quality assurance.

 One component that has caught my attention over the years is 1,8 cineole.
 These are a few essential oils high in 1,8 cineole:

 Reading these reports is a powerful way to understand the essential oils.
 You learn this approach in the online Aromatherapy Certification Program at Aromahead Institute.

 1,8 cineole is a remarkable chemical component offering strong therapeutic properties that have been well researched.
 It has strong healing potential.
 Listed below are the various properties of 1,8 cineole (and the oils that have a significant percentage of 1,8 cineole in them).
 Next to the therapeutic property, I have a number that refers to the referenced material where this information comes from.

 These properties suggest that using these oils during a cold or flu would help reduce pain, mucus and headaches.
 They also help kill bacteria and viruses.
 They can reduce swelling (great for sinus infections), muscle spasms, and spastic coughing.

 I could not imagine life without these oils!
 If you are new to essential oils and want to learn how to blend them into a carrier, we have a free online aromatherapy class at Aromahead Institute.

 - antibacterial 4, 5